8 Must-Dos in Zion National Park

 #8: Wade The Narrows!

-“The Narrows” gorge is the Virgin River canyon with colorful walls that tower overhead a thousand feet.
-The gorge is only 20-30 feet wide.
+“The Narrows” is the Virgin River canyon, characterized by colorful walls that tower overhead a thousand feet.
+The gorge is only 20 to 30 feet wide.
 The only way to view the beauty is by wading up the river.
 Refrain from wearing flip-flops in the river; you may fall on the slippery rock.
 You will enjoy the hike more if you have the proper equipment.
-At a minimum, use neoprene socks (the water is cold), heavy boots, and a walking stick to navigate the river bottom rocks.
-Several companies, like Zion Adventures Company, rent equipment such as river-hiking boots or consider booking a tour group to supply everything.
+At a minimum, use neoprene socks (the water is cold), heavy boots, and a walking stick to navigate the rocky river bottom.
+Several companies, such as Zion Adventures Company, rent equipment like river-hiking boots or consider booking a tour group to supply everything.

 Want to learn more about visiting Zion National Park?
 Click Here for more Utah Adventures.